jimhall/TestBlog4/_posts/2021-09-05-solaris-rad-with-python.md

 }
 ```

-- Here is a note on exploring the session data structure which led to me
+- An aside: Here is a note on exploring the session data structure which led to me
-  determing that I needed to get further data about the session cookie via the `requests` API (see above).
+  determing that I needed to get further data about the session cookie via the
+  `requests` API (see above).

 ```python
 >>> s.cookies.__dict__['_cookies']['balder.norsestuff.com']['/api']['_rad_instance']